University of Aberdeen: Modern Languages

+A university statement said: "Our difficulty is that this academic year, following longer term declining demand in the UK for traditional specialist language study, a total of just five students began Single Honours across our four Modern Language programmes including Gaelic."

+A public petition to save Modern Languages gained over 18,600 signatures.
+After the submission of two motions calling to protect languages degrees at the University of Aberdeen, a debate took place in Scottish Parliament, where the university was urged to explore alternative options.
+EU consulates also spoke out in favour of the languages programmes., as well as scome of Scotland's best-known folk music starts.
+The local UCU branch successfully balloted for strike action at the university, in support of Modern Languages degrees.
+Staff-led business proposals were positively received and the consultation on Modern Languages was ended in March 2024 with the removal of risk of compulsory redundancies.

 Buildings and campuses

 The university's main campus is at King's College in Old Aberdeen, where the original buildings are still in use in addition to many 20th century buildings.
 A second campus at Foresterhill accommodates the School of Medicine, Medical Science and Nutrition.
 In addition, there are smaller facilities at other sites such as the Royal Cornhill Hospital to the west of the city centre, and the Rowett Institute in Bucksburn.